reidmore-online/a11yTO-workshop-2026/README.md

 This repository contains the following:

 ```
-| .agents                           -- installed agents and skills for this project
-    | skills
-        | skill-creator             -- a skill that helps refine and test skills
 | a11y-triage                       -- the skill we are working on today
     | bug-reports
         acme-accessibility-bugs.csv -- a list of sample accessibility issues